Hisyeo/gjcidlu/README.md

 - [x] Allow the user to see newly added translations in the term detail page before they are submitted
 - [x] Add a way to click on a submission queue item and navigate to that new term, new translation or voted translation
 - [x] Make submitter not a field for submission entries because of the submission author
-- [x] Add a ui change when the screen resolution is small: "English &rarr; Hisyeo" is removed, "X items translated" just becomes "X" and the "untranslated" label is removed
+- [x] Add a ui change when the screen resolution is small: "English &rarr; Hisyeo" is removed, "X items translated" just becomes "X" and the "untranslated" label is removed ôêîû
 - [x] Make "No username to validate" error only appear once
 - [x] Get untranslated page working again and with grammar checking
 - [x] Add a button in the header that takes you right to the PRs for the repo